msepcot/ecb-currency_converter/README.md

 # ECB::CurrencyConverter

 Currency Conversion using the European Central Bank's Euro foreign exchange reference rates.
+All calculations are performed and returned in +BigDecimal+.

 ## Installation